DheyaAlqaderi/logisticRegression_SAT_GPA/README.md

 ## Acknowledgments

-Special thanks to [Data Source Provider's 365 DataScience] for providing the admission dataset used in this project.
+Special thanks to ['Data Source Provider's 365 DataScience'] for providing the admission dataset used in this project.